The-Star-Citizen-Wikis/SharedIcons/logos/README.md

 # Logos

 These logos are extracted from game files and then cleaned up.
+Clean up includes:
-Clean up includes adding applying an unified size through the template, and optimizing through SVGO.
+- Applying an unified size through the template,
+- Optimizing through SVGO.

 Logo | Source | Additional changes
 :--- | :--- | :---